The Shingles Vaccine: Help or Hype?Updated: May 18, 2017Vaccination

-Pharmacies are pushing very hard to promote the shingles vaccine in my local community at the moment.
-Signs are everywhere for adults 60 and older to get the “recommended” shingles vaccine and that they are available every single day!
+Pharmacies are pushing very hard to promote the shingles vaccine these days.
+Signs are everywhere for adults 60 and older to get the “recommended” shingles vaccine and that they are available every single day.

 There’s no doubt that shingles represents a clear threat to the health of seniors.
 My Mother had a terrible time with shingles a few years ago and my Great Grandmother apparently died from the postherpetic neuralgia which is the most concerning aftermath of shingles.

 Then again, she was over 100 at that time and anything at that age, even the common cold, would represent a serious health threat.

 Shingles vaccine effectiveness only about 50%

 The National Vaccine Information Center (NVIC) has this to say about the shingles vaccine on its FAQ page:

 - There is one live virus shingles vaccine, licensed in 2006, for use in the U.S. by adults over 50 years: Zostavax, manufactured by Merck;